Tell us More about our Silvy sitters

 View of Camille Silvy's photographic studio, 38 Porchester Terrace

 You may encounter individual portraits by Silvy while searching for particular sitters during the course of your own research.
 You may even have your own copies of some of Silvy’s cartes-de-visite where the sitters are more fully identified than they are in the albums.
 The handwritten annotations will provide the starting point for identifying further biographical information about who the sitters are.
 As the daybooks run chronologically, they also reveal where members of the same families visited the studio together and were photographed consecutively, which further helps in securing their identities.

 Alternatively, you can select the links below to view thumbnails of the photographs, organised by album.
-At present, volumes 1, 2 and 9 have been fully uploaded to our website.
-The remaining albums have been fully digitised and are gradually being added to our website.
 From there, click on those that interest you, then follow the Larger Image link under the image to see the image in detail.
 There is a Tell us More section to complete at the bottom of the webpage.

 Other sources of information about Camille Silvy